thoughtworks/HeartBeat/docs/src/pages/en/report-calculation-method.md

 - For each selected step
   1. Count DeployTimes.
 (DeployTimes includes name、step、passed deployInfos and failed deployInfos)
   2. Calculate total recovery time and recovery times:
-     - `recovery time = pipeline create time of passed deployment - pipeline create time of last failed deployment`
+     - `recovery time = pipeline create time of passed deployment - pipeline create time of first failed deployment since last passed`
      - `total recovery time is sum of recovery time`
      - `recovery times is number of deployment failed to passed`
   3. Calculate Mean Time To Recovery: total recovery time divided by the recovery times.